memfault/interrupt/_drafts/conda.md

 > If any developer joins the team and needs to set up an environment, the only
 > two things they would need to do is install Conda and run
-> `conda create -n smart-sink -f environment.yml` in the project.
+> `conda create -n my_env -f environment.yml` in the project.
 Easy, right!?

 ### Adding Another Package